Anatomy of Rabbit Teeth

 I believe an understanding of this dental anatomy is critical to performing occlusal adjustments effectively.
 Understanding the normal anatomy allows the veterinarian to recreate near normal anatomic dental arch relationships by properly performing occlusal adjustment.

 The teeth of the rabbit are heterodont and diphydont.

-Heterodont teeth are simply teeth of different types as opposed to teeth of the same type, called homodont.
-Rabbits have incisor teeth and cheek teeth.
+Heterodont teeth are simply teeth of different types, as opposed to teeth of the same type, called homodont.
+Rabbits have incisor and cheek teeth.
 The cheek teeth include both premolars and molars.
 Rabbits do not have canine teeth as in cats, dogs, ferrets and hedgehogs.
 Rabbits have a diphydont dentition since they have deciduous (primary) and secondary (adult) teeth.

 Rabbits have 16 deciduous teeth and twenty-eight permanent (secondary) teeth.

 Upper cheek teeth orientation.
 Lower cheek teeth orientation.